-During the National Leadership and Skills Conference each year, SkillsUSA delegates from across the country elect 15 of their peers to serve as student leaders for the organization – national officers.
-There are five high school at-large positions, five high-school regional vice presidents and five at-large college/postsecondary officers.
+During the National Leadership and Skills Conference each year, SkillsUSA delegates from across the country elect 10 high school, five at-large positions and five regional vice presidents, and five at-large college/postsecondary officers to serve as student leaders for the organization – national officers.
 These student leaders serve in a variety of roles throughout their year of service.
 As leaders, they serve as communicators, advocates and facilitators.
-The national officer team leads both national conferences: the SkillsUSA Washington Leadership Institute and the SkillsUSA National Leadership and Skills Conference.
-They also serve local chapters and teach members skills from the SkillsUSA Framework that will help them become career-ready.
-Additionally, they serve as teammates to one another as they build relationships with members across the nation.
+The high school and college/postsecondary national officer teams lead both national conferences: the SkillsUSA Washington Leadership Institute and the SkillsUSA National Leadership and Skills Conference.
+The national officer teams also serve local chapters and teach members skills from the SkillsUSA Framework to help them become career-ready.

-Being a national officer is the ultimate growth, personal development and student leadership experience in SkillsUSA.
-The overall program focuses on five key essential elements of the SkillsUSA Framework: responsibility, communication, teamwork, leadership and professional development.
-The skills learned through this leadership program will help officers not only be successful in serving the organization, but also throughout their lives and careers.
+Being a national officer is the ultimate personal growth and student leadership experience within SkillsUSA.
+The overall programs focus on five key essential elements of the SkillsUSA Framework: responsibility, communication, teamwork, leadership and professional development.
+The skills learned through the high school and college/postsecondary national officer programs will help these student leaders not only be successful in serving the organization, but also throughout their lives and future careers.

 National Officer Candidates